Updated: Feb 27

 Disclaimer before moving forward: We are not suggesting that it is best to let go of the following ideas.
 We are only saying that if you end up in a time crunch, these are the first ideas to let go. :)

-LET GO: Developing formulas for two sample inference
+LET GO: Formulas for two sample inference

 In an ideal pacing scenario, we have time to help students develop deep understanding of the formulas for two-sample inference.
 But if you are limited in time, you can shy away from this.
 It is most important that they can check conditions and make conclusions.
 The calculation part of the process CAN be handled by the calculator.
 Focus time on making sure that students know how to interpret the numbers given by the calculator.